isc-projects/stork/doc/dev/hook.rst

 -----------

-The default Rakefile contains the tasks for linting and unit testing the hook source code for a more straightforward start development.
+The default Rakefile contains the tasks for linting and unit testing the hook source code for a more straightforward start of development.

 .. code-block:: shell